csparpa/pyowm/docs/usage-examples.md

     obs = owm.observation(-0.107331,51.503614)           # Lon/lat

-A _Observation_ object will be returned, containing weather info about the first matching location to the toponym/coordinates you provided.
+A _Observation_ object will be returned, containing weather info about the first location matching the toponym/coordinates you provided.
 So be precise when specifying locations!